-What is the Kangaroo Island koala management program?
+What is the Kangaroo Island koala management project?

 What is being done?

 The KI koala management program is aiming to reduce koala densities to a sustainable level to conserve vegetation.
-The program is based on::
+The project is based on:

 - koala fertility control (sterilisation)

-The program utilises non-lethal management options and involves no culling of koalas.
+The project utilises non-lethal management options and involves no culling of koalas.

 What has been achieved?

-Since the program began, more than 12,500 koalas have been sterilised and about 3,800 of these translocated to their historic range in the South East of South Australia, making it one of the largest fertility control programs in the world.
-In addition, koala numbers and tree condition are monitored annually to determine the effectiveness of the program and to inform management about where and when habitat restoration and koala management is required.
+Since the project began, more than 12,500 koalas have been sterilised and about 3,800 of these translocated to their historic range in the South East of South Australia, making it one of the largest fertility control project in the world.
+In addition, koala numbers and tree condition are monitored annually to determine the effectiveness of the project and to inform management about where and when habitat restoration and koala management is required.

 Nevertheless, densities still remain above sustainable densities at 23% of monitoring sites.
 A sustainable population (roughly 0.75 koalas per hectare) is one at which it is predicted that damage to the eucalypt trees will be minimal.